 How can employers support neurodiverse employees?

 Employers can support neurodiverse employees by offering flexible work arrangements, providing clear and structured instructions, and creating quiet, low-stimulation workspaces.
-Training for managers and staff on neurodiversity can also foster a supportive work environment.
+Training for managers and staff on neurodiversity can also foster a supportive job environment.

 How can remote or hybrid work arrangements be made accessible?